Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/Getting-startedv2(1).md

 In the integrated environment, the lab VM serves as the designated workspace, while the lab guide is accessible on the right side of the screen.

-**Note**: Kindly ensure that you are following the instructions carefully to ensure the lab runs smoothly and provides an optimal user experience.
+**Note:** Kindly ensure that you are following the instructions carefully to ensure the lab runs smoothly and provides an optimal user experience.

 ## Exploring Your Lab Resources